paycenonoli/priest-aws-platform-compliance-demo/README.md

 head_ref
 base_ref

-The sub claim was particularly important because the IAM trust policy used it to restrict which GitHub identity could assume the role.
+The sub claim was especially important because the trust policy used it to restrict which GitHub identity could assume the role.

 Resolution

-The IAM trust relationship was corrected so that the GitHub OIDC identity used by the workflow was authorized.
+The IAM trust relationship was corrected to match the GitHub OIDC identity used by the workflow.

-After the correction:
+After the fix:

-Configure AWS credentials     PASS
+Configure AWS credentials     ✅
-Verify AWS identity           PASS
+Verify AWS identity           ✅

-Lesson
+Key lesson

 When GitHub Actions cannot assume an AWS role, check:

-GitHub OIDC provider exists in AWS
+AWS has the GitHub OIDC provider

-IAM trust policy references the correct provider
+Trust policy references the correct provider

-aud matches sts.amazonaws.com
+aud equals sts.amazonaws.com

-sub matches the actual GitHub OIDC subject
+sub matches the actual workflow/event identity

-The workflow has:
+GitHub workflow has:

 permissions:
   id-token: write
   contents: read

-15. Challenge 2: Missing S3 Create Permission
+🔴 Challenge 2 — Missing s3:CreateBucket

-After OIDC authentication was fixed, the workflow reached Terraform but failed during deployment.
+After OIDC authentication was fixed, the workflow reached Terraform.

-Error:
+It then failed with:

 not authorized to perform:
 s3:CreateBucket

-Cause
+Root Cause

-The IAM role was successfully assumed, but the role did not have permission to create the S3 bucket.
+The IAM role could be assumed successfully, but its permission policy did not allow S3 bucket creation.

-This demonstrated an important AWS security concept:
+This demonstrated:

-Authentication / Assume Role
+Authentication
-            |
-            v
+      │
+      ▼
+AssumeRoleWithWebIdentity
+      │
+      ▼
 SUCCESS
-            |
-            v
+      │
+      ▼
 Authorization
-            |
-            v
+      │
+      ▼
 s3:CreateBucket
-            |
-            v
+      │
+      ▼
 DENIED

-OIDC authentication does not automatically grant AWS permissions.

 Resolution

-The required S3 permissions were added to the role's identity-based policy.
+The required S3 permission was added to the role's identity-based policy.

+Key lesson

+OIDC tells AWS who the workload is.

+IAM policies determine what that workload can do.

-16. Challenge 3: Terraform Refresh Required More S3 Permissions
+🔴 Challenge 3 — Terraform Needed More S3 Read Permissions

-After adding s3:CreateBucket, Terraform still failed.
+After s3:CreateBucket was added, Terraform continued failing during refresh/plan.

-The errors progressively exposed additional permissions.
+The AWS provider progressively exposed missing permissions such as:

-Examples included:

 s3:GetBucketPolicy
 s3:GetBucketCORS
 s3:GetBucketWebsite
 s3:GetAccelerateConfiguration
 s3:GetBucketRequestPayment

-Later, additional Terraform provider refresh operations required:

 s3:GetBucketLogging
 s3:GetLifecycleConfiguration
 s3:GetReplicationConfiguration
 s3:GetObjectLockConfiguration

-Why did this happen?
+Why?

-Terraform does not simply execute:
+Terraform does not simply create a resource and stop.

-CREATE S3 BUCKET

-and stop.

-During refresh and planning, the AWS provider reads the existing resource and its attributes to determine the current state.
+During refresh and planning, Terraform reads the existing AWS resource to compare:

+Terraform Configuration
+        │
+        ▼
+Current AWS State
+        │
+        ▼
+Terraform Plan

 Conceptually:

 Terraform Plan
-      |
-      v
+      │
+      ▼
-Refresh AWS resource
+Refresh S3 Resource
-      |
+      │
-      +--> GetBucketPolicy
+      ├── GetBucketPolicy
-      +--> GetBucketCORS
+      ├── GetBucketCORS
-      +--> GetBucketWebsite
+      ├── GetBucketWebsite
-      +--> GetBucketLogging
+      ├── GetBucketLogging
-      +--> GetLifecycleConfiguration
+      ├── GetLifecycleConfiguration
+      ├── GetReplicationConfiguration
+      ├── GetObjectLockConfiguration
-      +--> ...
+      └── ...
-      |
-      v
-Compare AWS state
-with Terraform configuration
-      |
-      v
+      │
+      ▼
-Generate plan
+Generate Plan

-Therefore, an IAM role used by Terraform needs enough read access to inspect the resources it manages.

 Resolution

-The missing read permissions were added to the IAM policy.
+The required read permissions were added to the IAM policy.

-The workflow eventually reached:
+The pipeline eventually reached:

-Terraform Plan       PASS
+Terraform Plan       ✅
-Checkov               PASS
+Checkov               ✅
-OPA / Conftest        PASS
+OPA / Conftest        ✅
-Terraform Apply       PASS
+Terraform Apply       ✅

-Lesson

-A Terraform IAM policy must account for both:

-Actions needed to create/update/delete resources

-Actions needed to read/refresh those resources during Terraform planning

-For production, the final policy should be deliberately reviewed and minimized rather than blindly adding every permission requested by an error message.
+Production lesson

+Do not blindly make an IAM policy broad just to make Terraform work.

+Instead:

+Identify the exact denied API call

+Determine why Terraform needs it

+Add the narrowest appropriate permission

+Test again

+Review the final policy for least privilege

-17. Challenge 4: BucketAlreadyExists
+🔴 Challenge 4 — BucketAlreadyExists

-During testing, Terraform attempted to create:
+During testing Terraform attempted to create:

 priest-platform-compliance-demo-417521971848

-but AWS returned:
+AWS returned:

 BucketAlreadyExists

 What happened?

 The bucket had already been created during an earlier deployment attempt.

-Terraform did not yet have that bucket represented correctly in its current state, so Terraform believed it needed to create it.
+Terraform did not have that resource represented correctly in its state, so it attempted to create it again.

 Resolution

-The existing bucket was imported:
+The existing resource was imported:

 terraform import aws_s3_bucket.compliance_demo \
   priest-platform-compliance-demo-417521971848